-In many areas, habitat destruction, mass killing in commercialised “rattlesnake roundup” events, and extermination campaigns pose threats to their population.
+- In many areas, habitat destruction, mass killing in commercialized “rattlesnake roundup” events, and extermination campaigns pose threats to their population.

 Interesting Facts About Rattlesnakes

-The rattle of rattlesnakes produce a hissing sound, which is an extremely effective system to avoid predators.
+- The rattle of rattlesnakes produces a hissing sound, which is an extremely effective system to avoid predators.

-When a rattlesnake molts or shed its skin, a new segment adds to its rattle.
+- When a rattlesnake molts or sheds its skin, a new segment adds to its rattle.

 - Like other snakes, rattlesnakes are deaf and their years can detect only the vibrations in the ground.

 - The venom of the tiger rattlesnake (C. tigris) is believed to be among the extremely toxic of all the rattlesnakes’ venom.
 Its venom is also considered as among the highly toxic of all the snakes found in the Western Hemisphere.